chiseanchang0727/Projects/Data_Analysis_project.md

 - $DNU$ is daily new user, which is related with onboarding process and advertisment strategies.

-# Identify Key Metrics

-The reason of relative bad performance is identified by comparing our product with A-class producs.

 ## ARPU v.s.
 AU
 From the following picture we can see:
-   - ARPU nearly equls to the average ARPU of A-class products.
+   - ARPU nearly equls to the average ARPU of industry benchmarks.
-   - AU is way lower than the average AU of A-class products.
+   - AU is way lower than the average AU of industry benchmarks.
    - So AU would be the major problem of result in low revenue.